 [pullquote]If you want a clearer idea of how Southern Colorado is feeling these days, look farther south.[/pullquote]

 If you want a clearer idea of how Southern Colorado is feeling these days, look farther south.

 Down in Pueblo, which has traditionally been far more moderate (OK, liberal) than Colorado Springs, voters were asked to approve a five-year, half-cent sales tax called the “Quality of Life Tax” to provide about $7 million a year for such causes as the Arkansas Riverwalk, arts center, zoo, Colorado State Fair, Pueblo Animal Services and the Nature and Raptor Center there.
 All of them had been encountering financial troubles, with the animal services in particular facing a potential shutdown.

 In years past, Pueblo would have passed such a measure without a flinch.
 This time, the proposed tax increase failed, 56-44 percent.

 There is a local lesson from this election, which city and county leaders here should be learning (or re-learning).

-If we see a ballot issue, as soon as 2014, that offers a truly regional stormwater solution, nobody should take it for granted.
+If we see a ballot issue, as soon as 2014, that offers a truly regional stormwater solution, nobody should take its passage for granted.
 To have a chance, it would require the same kind of deliberate campaign, educating the public and cultivating broad support, that has worked twice for the Pikes Peak Rural Transportation Authority.
-Otherwise, no matter how needed and how smartly it’s put together, a stormwater vote won’t have a chance.
+Otherwise, no matter how smartly it’s put together, a stormwater vote won’t have a chance.

-One last point: Since 1984, Pueblo voters have been approving and re-approving a separate half-cent sales tax, specifically earmarked for economic development, the only Colorado city to have such a foundation for pursuing businesses and jobs.
+One last point: Since 1984, Pueblo voters have been approving and re-approving a separate half-cent sales tax, specifically earmarked for economic development, the only Colorado city to have such a base of support for pursuing businesses and jobs.

 Perhaps a similar idea — and it wouldn’t even have to be a half-cent — could be the answer for Colorado Springs.
 Someday.